 On March 18, 2014 Hertz Holdings announced board approval of a plan to separate its business into two separate independent public companies, one of which will operate Hertz Holdings' global car rental business and the other of which will operate its global equipment rental business, by means of a tax-free spin-off.
 In connection with the Spin-Off, Hertz Holdings will undertake an internal reorganization, including causing The Hertz Corporation, or "Hertz," as well as the other subsidiaries of Hertz Holdings that conduct its global car rental business, to become subsidiaries of Hertz Holdings' newly formed, wholly owned subsidiary, Hertz Rental Car Holding Company, Inc., or "New Hertz."
 Following the internal reorganization, Hertz Holdings will distribute to its stockholders all of the issued and outstanding shares of common stock of New Hertz via dividend.
-Following the Spin-Off, New Hertz will operate Hertz Holdings' global car rental business through its operating subsidiaries, including Hertz, and Hertz Holdings (Hertz Holdings being referred to, following the Spin-Off, as "HERC Holdings") will continue to operate Hertz Holdings' global equipment rental business through its operating subsidiaries, including Hertz Equipment Rental Corporation (to be renamed Herc Rentals Inc., "HERC").
-In addition to this internal reorganization and in connection with the Spin-Off, it is expected that HERC, which is to be a wholly owned subsidiary of HERC Holdings following the Spin-Off, will transfer to Hertz and its subsidiaries approximately \$1.9 billion.
+Following the Spin-Off, New Hertz will operate Hertz Holdings' global car rental business through its operating subsidiaries, including Hertz, and Hertz Holdings (Hertz Holdings being referred to, following the Spin-Off, as "HERC Holdings") will continue to operate Hertz Holdings' global equipment rental business through its operating subsidiaries, including Hertz, and Hertz Holdings (Hertz Holdings being referred to, following the Spin-Off, as "HERC Holdings") will continue to operate Hertz Holdings' global equipment rental business through its operating subsidiaries, including Hertz Equipment Rental Corporation (to be renamed Herc Rentals Inc., "HERC").
+In addition to this internal reorganization and in connection with the Spin-Off, it is expected that HERC, which is to be a wholly owned subsidiary of HERC Holdings following the Spin-Off, Will transfer to Hertz and its subsidiaries approximately \$[] billion.
 To fund, among other things, such transfers and in connection with the Spin-Off, HERC expects to enter into financing arrangements.
 In this information statement, we refer to these transactions as the "related financing transactions."